pulkitjalan/ip-geolocation/README.md

 #### Maxmind

-You can use the free database from maxmind or their web api service.
-You can download the free database service [here](http://dev.maxmind.com/geoip/geoip2/geolite2/) or enter your `user id` and `license key` in the config.
+You can use the free database from maxmind (license_key required) or their web api service.
+You can signup and get a free license code [here](https://www.maxmind.com/en/geolite2/signup).

 #### Telize